-- LoCAL participated in training workshops delivered by the joint United Nations Development Programme-United Nations Environment Programme NAP Global Support Programme, highlighting how the LoCAL mechanism contributes to vertical integration of both NAP and NDC processes.
+LoCAL participated in training workshops delivered by the joint United Nations Development Programme-United Nations Environment Programme NAP Global Support Programme, highlighting how the LoCAL mechanism contributes to vertical integration of both NAP and NDC processes.
 It also collaborated with the NAP Global Network to raise awareness, via participation in sessions and panels, on the importance of incorporating a vertical integration dimension in NAPs.
-As a partner of the OECD/Global Centre of Excellence for Climate Adaptation, LoCAL was invited to share insights and experiences in financing adaptation through local governments globally.
-LoCAL also became a full member of the Making Cities Resilient Campaign of the United Nations Office of Disaster Risk Reduction. - Environment Institute resulted in preparation of Ghana's first national climate risk assessment for subnational adaptation report.
+As a partner of the the Organisation for Economic Co-operation and Development (OECD)/Global Centre of Excellence for Climate Adaptation, LoCAL was invited to share insights and experiences in financing adaptation through local governments globally.
+LoCAL also became a full member of the Making Cities Resilient Campaign of the United Nations Office of Disaster Risk Reduction.

+LoCAL's partnership with the Korea Environment Institute resulted in preparation of Ghana's first national climate risk assessment for subnational adaptation report.
 The report, which will be published in 2020, features a country-based, tailored methodology with a strong scientific foundation, which incorporates both the local dimension and indicators to support climate risk-informed local planning and associated investments.
 LoCAL will apply the same methodology in other countries going forward, including Cambodia and Niger.